Lunariz/Halite2/Navigation/readme.md

 #### Calculating Avoidance Points

 Luckily, we have the liberty of assuming each collider is circular in this game.
-As a result, each collider has a center and radius we can do math with.
+As a result, each collider has a center and radius we can work with.
 In the case of calculating avoidance points, we use the collider data to form tangents from our position to the collider.
-Tangents are the lines you can draw from any point outside a circle, that only touch the circle (and do not miss or intersect)
+Tangents are the lines you can draw from any point outside a circle, that only touch the circle (and do not miss or intersect it)
-The two points on the circle where the tangesnts touch the circle are called tangent points.
+The two points on the circle where the tangents touch the circle are called tangent points.
-Taking these points and then extrapolating from the surface by a safety margin, gives us two points that we can reach in a straight line, which will allow us to avoid the collider.
+This gives us two points that we can reach in a straight line, while avoiding the collider.
-We choose the point closest to our final targetposition to minimize distance traveled.
+We choose the point closest to our final target to minimize distance traveled.

 The relevant code can be found in [NavigationPath.CreateCollisionAvoidance()](https://github.com/Lunariz/Halite2/blob/master/Navigation/NavigationPath.cs#L180)